-Our links with Kew Gardens reached a new high in the last couple of weeks of the summer Term 2019 when we won £1000.00 in a competition having submitted some of our best work on plants into the Kew Endeavour Platform competitions.
+Our links with Kew Gardens reached a new high in the last couple of weeks of the summer term 2019 when we won £1000 in a competition, having submitted some of our best work on plants into the Kew Endeavour Platform competitions.
 We were delighted when Abi, Isabella and Karmen from Year 5 won first prize.
 Representatives from Kew came to Speech Day to present a cheque that was nearly as large as the recipients.
-The winners have been discussing with Mr York what to spend the money on.
-The first choice at present seems to be a 3D printer and material to use with it.
-We will update everyone at the start of next term.

 Broomfield invited to be the first Kew Gardens Endeavour Ambassador School

-Broomfield will pilot the Endeavour challenges before they are formally launched.
-Our teachers and KS2 students will trial exciting new materials that are relevant to the science curriculum and will feed back our thoughts on them.
-We are lucky to have the Kew Educators and Endeavour designers coming to present their ideas to us.
-The Year 3, 4 and 5 teachers will launch the challenges with their children and during the summer term we will display the work generated by the challenges and invite parents in to see the results.
-Broomfield will also trial a new KS2 course to be taught in Kew Gardens.
+Broomfield piloted the Endeavour challenges before they were formally launched.
+Our teachers and KS2 students trialled exciting new materials that were relevant to the Science curriculum and fed back our thoughts on them.
+We were lucky to have the Kew Educators and Endeavour designers in school to present their ideas to us.
+The Year 3, 4 and 5 teachers launched the challenges with their children and much fun was had in a wide variety of ways, including a new crime scene activity in which the children help the Kew Constabulary solve a plant theft mystery.